wp-plugins/gwolle-gb/readme.txt

 * Add possibility to empty trash and spam.
 * Make Install method more safe.
 * Bring Import method back and refactor it.
 Add more sources.
-* Bring Uninstall back, this time in a seperate admin page?
+* Bring Uninstall back, this time in a separate admin page?
 * Bring AJAX back, this time inside actions.
 * Bring Frontend Widget and Dashboard Widget back.
 * Redo Settings page with tabs for separate parts.